+The term of these contracts are generally one month or one year.
+All these services are billed and recognized monthly on a straight-line basis.
 Initial set up fees received in connection with connectivity services and outsourcing services are deferred and recognized over the estimated average period of the subscription for each service.

-Systems integration services arrangements can be divided into two major categories; (1) those in which the Company resells third-party off-the-shelf software and (2) those in which the Company does not resell or license any software products.
-The following describes those arrangements and their accounting in more detail:

-(a)System Integration Services Arrangements That Include Software

-System integration services involve the construction of a customer's internet network system and provide related maintenance, monitoring and other operating services.
-These arrangements generally include the following deliverables:
+System integration and service arrangements involve the following deliverables:

-• System Construction Services - include all or some of the following elements depending on arrangements to meet each of our customers' requirements: consulting, project planning, system design, and development of network systems.
-These services will also include the installation of the software as well as configuration and installation of the hardware.

-• Software - the Company resell to our customer third-party software such as, Oracle or Windows, which is installed by us during the system development process.
-These software products are developed by the third-party software vendors and are often sold by those vendors without hardware or other services.

-• Hardware - the Company also resell third-party hardware, primarily servers, switches and routers, which the Company install during the system development process.
-The hardware is generic hardware that is often sold by third party manufacturers and resellers without any software.
-That is, the functionality of the hardware is not dependent on the software.

-• Monitoring and Operating Service - the Company monitor our customer's network activity and internet connectivity to detect and report problems.
-The Company also provide constant data backup services.

-· Hardware Maintenance Service - the Company repair or replace any malfunctioning parts of the hardware.
+- System construction services include all or some of the following elements depending on arrangements to meet each of our customer's requirements: consulting, project planning, system design, and development of network systems.
+These services also include the installation of software as well as configuration and installation of hardware. - · Software we resell third-party software such as Oracle and Windows to our customers, which are installed by us during the system development process. - Hardware we also resell third-party hardware, primarily servers, switches and routers, which we install during the system development process.
+The hardware is generic hardware that is often sold by third party manufacturers and resellers. - Monitoring and operating service we monitor our customer's network activity and internet connectivity to detect and report problems.
+We also provide constant data backup services. - Hardware and software maintenance service we repair or replace malfunctioning hardware parts and examine the malfunctioning software and provide suitable solutions to our customers.

-The system construction services are generally delivered over a three-month period.
+The system construction services are generally delivered over a three month period.
 All hardware and software are delivered and installed during this period.
 Customers are required to pay a specified fixed fee that is not payable until after the system has been completed and accepted by our customers.

-Monitoring, operating and hardware maintenance services generally commence once our customers have accepted the system and generally are included for one to five years.
+Monitoring, operating and hardware and software maintenance service generally commence once our customers have accepted the system and their contract periods are generally one to five years.
 Our contracts include a stated annual fee for these services.